syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/TabViewHeaderCustomization.md

 ## Add all tab items in a single view

-When you set the [VisibleHeaderCount](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTabView.XForms~Syncfusion.XForms.TabView.SfTabView~VisibleHeaderCount.html) to -1, you get all the tab items in a single view based on the width of the visible area in the control and the tab count.
+When you set the [VisibleHeaderCount](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTabView.XForms~Syncfusion.XForms.TabView.SfTabView~VisibleHeaderCount.html) to -1, you get all the tab items in a single view based on the width of the visible area in the control and tab count.

 {% tabs %}